demisto/content/Packs/PAN-OS/Playbooks/playbook-PAN-OS_-Block_Domains_By_Adding_EDL_To_Anti-Spyware_README.md

-This playbook goal is to block domains using Panorama Anti-Spyware. it assigning External Dynamic List URL that contains domains to block to Panorama Anti-Spyware.
-You can create External Dynamic List(EDL) and add domains to it using XSOAR pack called "Generic Export Indicators Service".
+This playbook blocks domains using Panorama Anti-Spyware.
+It assigns External Dynamic List URLs that contains domains to block to Panorama Anti-Spyware.
+You can create External Dynamic List(EDL) and add domains to it using the Cortex XSOAR pack called "Generic Export Indicators Service".

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.

 ### Sub-playbooks
-* PAN-OS Commit Configuration
+PAN-OS Commit Configuration

 ### Integrations
-* Panorama
+Panorama

 ### Scripts
 This playbook does not use any scripts.